prashant00797/sharpening-skills/README.md

 ## 🎯 Goal

 * Strengthen Frontend fundamentals
+* Strengthen backend fundamentals of python with respect to Generative AI
 * Learn AI integration and full-stack applications with help of Gen AI ecosystem

 ---